 Frequently Asked Questions

-While your child is at camp, we make sure every camper is given individual attention and is included in the experience.
-Your child will be in a cabin with others of similar age, and our counselor to camper ratio ensures their needs will be met.
+Our compassionate and dedicated summer staff make sure every camper is given individual attention and is included in the experience at camp.
+Your child will be in a cabin with others of similar age, and our counselor-to-camper ratio ensures their needs will be met.
 Our highly trained counselors emphasize the importance of teamwork, safety, and respect, and build a strong culture of inclusion throughout the week.
-We provide a safe and encouraging place for your child to know and grow in their relationship with Jesus and others!
+We provide a safe and encouraging place for your child to learn and grow in their spirituality and relationships with others!

 - Any time a camper is sent off-site for professional medical treatment.

 - When a physician prescribes a prescription medication or at the discretion of a physician.

 - When a camper has significant bumps, bruises, or cuts with the potential for scarring (especially in the facial area).